SavedCity/spamazon-frontend/README.md

 <h4>A shopping app by Andy Checo</h4>

-Link to deployed frontend on Heroku: https://spamazon-ga.herokuapp.com
+Link to deployed frontend on Netlify: https://spamazon.netlify.app/

-The frontend of Spamazon was made using Create React App and is hosted on Heroku.
-The products displayed on our page are pulled from our Django API which is hosted on Heroku.
+The frontend of Spamazon was made using Create React App and is hosted on Netlify.
+The products displayed on our page are pulled from my Django API which is hosted on Heroku.